Nitin is a certified life coach, executive coach, writer, husband, and father. His passion is to help people become their best version.

 - It could be learning to undertake intermittent fasting or undertake a keto diet.

-- Your personal goal could be building good relationships at home with parents, spouses or with your siblings.
+- Your personal goal could be building good relationships with your parents, spouses, and siblings.

 - You may want to get further education: a new degree or certification.

-- Another personal goal that you may have is to take care of your finances more responsibly.
+- Another personal goal that you may have is to take care of your finances more in a responsible manner.

-- Some people have goals like traveling to new places around the world and revisiting some places that they have already traveled to in the past.
+- Some people have goals like traveling to new places around the world.
+It may be revisiting some places that they have already traveled to in the past.

 In short, personal goals could be anything under the sun that concerns you as a person.